 A Sample of My Personal-Training Routine

-Not all my trainer's exercises included weights.
+Only one-third of my trainer's exercises included weights.
 Here's an hour of training, after I'd built up to it over four weeks.
 My trainer insisted on perfect form.

 2. Resistance band around thighs, bend knees, step from side to side, 3 sets of 15 reps each.